SOURCE — 4 min

 In one hour, a 154-pound person will typically burn: [3]

-When combined with healthy eating habits, burning this many calories with regular walks can help you lose weight.
+When combined with healthy eating habits, burning this many calories with regular walks can help you maintain a healthy weight.*

-You can increase your weight loss by incorporating strength training into your walks, such as light ankle or hand-held weights, as well as by increasing your pace or the time spent walking.
+You may help support metabolic health by incorporating strength training into your walks, such as light ankle or hand-held weights, as well as by increasing your pace or the time spent walking.*

 Cardiovascular Health

 Without a doubt, walking is good for your heart.
-An analysis of 42 studies covering the health outcomes of 1,843 walkers confirmed that people who join walking groups significantly improve their: [1]
+A meta-analysis of 42 studies covering the health outcomes of 1,843 walkers confirmed that people who commit to walking with others are more likely to walk consistently and have positive attitudes toward physical activity, significantly improving their: [1]

 Strong Bones

-Weight-bearing exercise, such as walking and hiking, is important for the maintenance of strong, healthy bones.
-This is because your body is working against gravity, helping to increase bone density.
+Weight-bearing exercises, such as walking and hiking, are important for the maintenance of strong, healthy bones.* This is because your body is working against gravity, helping to support bone mineralization.*

 Increased bone density is an important factor in helping to prevent fractures in postmenopausal women.* The 12-year Nurses’ Health Study found that women who walked for at least four hours per week had a 41% lower risk of hip fracture compared with those who walked for less than one hour per week.
 [5]

-Feeling stressed?
-Then it’s time to get out for a walk.
-Exercise releases endorphins and improves mood.
-One study found that stressed university students were able to significantly lower their levels of the stress hormone cortisol by going for a walk.
-While all forms of walking helped to lower stress, the students who walked in nature experienced the greatest benefits.
+Under stress lately?
+Getting outside for a walk can help support a balanced mood.* Exercise releases endorphins, which can contribute to a sense of well-being.* One study found that university students experiencing occasional stress were able to significantly lower their levels of the hormone cortisol by going for a walk.
+While all forms of walking helped contribute to well-being, the students who walked in nature experienced the greatest benefits.
 [6]

 It’s no wonder many people return home from a brisk walk with color in their cheeks and a smile on their face.